 Ace is a dissociative agent and prevents the patient from understanding his environment in a logical manner.
 So, the actual fear level of the animal is increased.
 Compounding the situation, the animal is being restrained and it makes a negative association with the entire experience. – Terry Kelley CVT, CPDT, Acepromazine & Chloropromazine

 Your dog will appear sedated but his mind will be fully alert and functioning.
 Using Ace on a dog with extreme anxiety can make the phobia worse.
-Your dog will remain anxious and fearful yet not have the ability to do anything about it because of the sedative effect.
+Your dog will remain anxious and fearful, yet not have the ability to do anything about it because of the sedative effect.

-The use of Ace has been found to make a dogs anxiety much worse in the long term by adding even more stressful associations to the original phobia.
+The use of Ace has been found to make dog anxiety worse in the long term by adding even more stressful associations to the original phobia.